Sightseeing & City Tour

 Prices are per person (min of 2) guests , all tours with english speaking guide

 5. Peiorinho / Salvadors Oldtown

 6. Ferry Boat

 Prices each way (at night we charge +100%)

 1. Salvador Pelorinho and Bonfim: R$ 300.-

-Transfer, Bonfim, Monte Serate, Panorama, Marina and Mercado Modelo, Lunch at the harbor, historical center and churches.
+Transfer, Bonfim, Monte Serate, Panorama, Marina and Mercado Modelo, Lunch at the harbour, historical center and churches.

 Jauá, Arembepe, Pier, Barra de Jaquipe, Praia de Forte:

 3. Jungle River Tour: R$ 300.-